Day Camp/Twilight Camp/STEM Camp

 HOW DO I REGISTER FOR CAMP?

-- Choose the Camp/Camps you wish to attend – You may attend more than one Day/Twilight Camp
+- Choose the District Camp you wish to attend – you may attend more than one

-Most camps have limited space and fill quickly.
-Camp is open to all boys, regardless of race, creed, color, or national origin.
-No boy will be denied the opportunity to attend Camp because of a physical or mental disability as long as his doctor has given him permission to attend.
+Camps have limited space and fill quickly.
+Camp is open to all boys and girls regardless of race, creed, color, or national origin.
+No Scout will be denied the opportunity to attend Camp because of a physical or mental disability as long as his/her doctor has given him/her permission to attend.
 Your Camp Director must know about any special requirements before camp starts so that the staff can be prepared to provide the best possible experience.

 WHAT SHOULD I BRING TO CAMP?

-- Hat • Lightweight jacket or raingear if necessary • Water bottle/water
+- Lightweight jacket or rain gear, if necessary

 - Non-perishable sack lunch and drink each day.
 (Not required for Twilight campers)

-- Completed Health and Medical Form #680-001 Parts A and B, found on the council website at www.nega-bsa.org .
-Attach a copy of your insurance card (both front and back).
+- Completed Health and Medical Form #680-001 Parts A and B. Attach a copy of your insurance card (both front and back).
 Please Bring To Camp your Medical Form Part A & B

 PUT YOUR NAME ON EVERYTHING THAT COMES TO CAMP – INCLUDING LUNCH!